common name: alligatorweed thrips (suggested)

 Alligatorweed, Alternanthera philoxeroides (Mart.)
 Griseb.
 (Amaranthaceae), is an aquatic weed native to South America that began threatening Florida's waterways in the early 1900s (Langeland et al. 2008).
 This rooted perennial herb reproduces vegetatively from stem fragments and forms dense floating mats.
 The floating mats impede navigation, block drains and water intake valves, reduce light penetration, and displace native species (Langeland et al. 2008).

 The alligatorweed thrips, Amynothrips andersoni O'Neill, was the second South American natural enemy of this aquatic weed imported into the United States.
-The alligatorweed flea beetle was first.
+The alligatorweed flea beetle was the first one.
 The alligatorweed thrips was released in Florida, Georgia, South Carolina, and California for biological control of alligatorweed in 1967.
 Subsequent releases occurred in Texas and Mississippi in 1968 (Center et al. 2002, Grodowitz and Whitaker 2005).

 Native to South America, the alligatorweed thrips is established across the southern United States, including Alabama, Florida, Georgia, Louisiana, Mississippi, South Carolina, and Texas.
 Establishment in California has not been confirmed (Center et al. 2002, Grodowitz and Whitaker 2005).